dmitriz/min-karma/README.md

 ## Why?
-- Most setups are bloated with unnecessary options and packages.
+- Many setups are bloated with unnecessary options and packages.
 - Start clean and minimal and extend as you go.
 - Add single package to your project instead of many, to get your tests up and running.

+## Use cases
+- You have a project and want to add unit/integration/whatever tests.
+- You want to check and play with Karma runner in a clean folder.

 ## Features
 - Minimal functional Karma config file.